tokio-rs/website/content/tokio/tutorial/channels.md

 - [oneshot]: single-producer, single consumer channel.
 A single value can be sent.
 - [broadcast]: multi-producer, multi-consumer.
 Many values can be send.
 Each receiver sees every value.
-- [watch]: multi-producer, multi-consumer.
+- [watch]: single-producer, multi-consumer.
 Many values can be sent, but no history is kept.
 Receivers only see the most recent value.

+If you need a multi-producer multi-consumer channel where only one consumer sees each message, you can use the [`async-channel`] crate.
+There are also channels for use outside of asynchronous Rust, such as [`std::sync::mpsc`] and [`crossbeam::channel`].
+These channels wait for messages by blocking the thread, which is not allowed in asynchronous code.

 In this section, we will use [mpsc] and [oneshot].
 The other types of message passing channels are explored in later sections.
 The full code from this section